HubSpot: HubSpot Academy

-HubSpot Academy is an online training program with free courses for content, email, inbound and social media marketing, as well as graphic design and search engine optimization.
+HubSpot Academy is an online training program with free courses for content, email, inbound and social media marketing, as well as graphic design, web development, and search engine optimization.
 Some of the courses offer certifications.
 In 2022, Avi Stern of The Jerusalem Post and Christian Rigg of TechRadar described the Academy as "one of the nation's leading digital marketing sources for businesses" and "an industry-leading learning center for all things CRM", respectively.

 Tech industry reviews

 HubSpot has been described as unique because it strives to provide its customers with an all-in-one approach.
 A 2012 review in CRM Search said HubSpot was not the best business solution in each category but that taken as a whole, it was the best "marketing solution" that combined many tools into one package.
 It identified HubSpot's "strengths" as the sophistication of its call to action (marketing) tool, its online ecosystem, and its "ease of use".
 Its weakness was described as having "more breadth than depth."
 The review said the lack of customization and design tools could be limiting and that it was missing advanced features such as business process management (BPM) tools to manage workflow.